Fpierr/holbertonschool-simple_shell/README.md

 # C - Simple Shell

-This shell has been created through interaction with a user and a core. the user parse a command, and parse that:
+This shell has been created through interaction with a user and a core.
+The user parses a command, and the shell executes it accordingly :

 ```
 WHILE user does not request to quit